Follow These 8 Steps to Become a COTA

 Now that you have passed the NBCOT exam, you can follow your state’s procedures for licensure.
 Every state differs in the exact requirements and process for applying for licensure.

 Most states require proof of passing the NBCOT exam, a copy of OTA specific coursework transcripts, and an application fee.
-Your state may differ in the process required, so be sure to check.
+Your state may differ in the process required, so be sure to check their detailed requirements.

 8. Keep on Learning!